About this project

 The ACT Chief Health Officer’s Report 2016 shows that currently 42% of women aged 20 and under in the ACT report that they smoke during pregnancy.

-The ‘Quit for You, Quit for Two’ and ‘If you smoke, your future’s not pretty’ campaigns are components of ACT Health’s Smoking in Pregnancy Project, which aims to:
+The ‘Quit for You, Quit for Two’ campaign is part of ACT Health’s Smoking in Pregnancy Project, which aims to:

-- reduce smoking rates during pregnancy amongst young women aged 15 to 24, and also support their partners and families in quitting
+- reduce smoking rates during pregnancy among young women aged 15 to 24, and also support their partners and families in quitting

 - reduce smoking rates during pregnancy for all Aboriginal and Torres Strait Islander women, and also support their partners and families in quitting.